gwen001/BB-datas/README.md

 Additional metrics: **?**
 Payout methods: **payment handled through Bugcrowd**
 **Extra infos:**
 Vulnerabilities are submitted to Detectify continuously, implemented into Detectify scanners and researchers are rewarded as their vulnerabilities are found in Detectify customer's scans, a unique model which separates Detectify Crowdsource from other platforms.
-Detectify does not work with programs in that sense, but instead focus our researchers' attention towards technology types used by a range of companies.
+Detectify does not work with programs in that sense, but instead focus Detectify researchers' attention towards technology types used by a range of companies.
 <br /><br />

 ![AntiHack.me](images/bb-platform-antihackme.png)